We travel to find the site of the notorious and elusive rebel camp called “Zogoda”.

 We stopped in the town of Menima to find a turn-off just past the town.

-At a vehicle repair shop we met Shaka Kamara, Mohamed Tarawallie, and Abdul Sama who we hired to lead us along the track that goes out to the site.
+At a vehicle repair shop we met Shaka Kamara, Mohamed Tarawallie, and Abdul Sama who we hired to lead us along the track that goes to the site of the camp.
 However, they warned us that it wasn’t possible to get to the site of Zogoda by motorcycle – there was still a several mile walk to the site on bush paths from the last village.

 Just past the town we turned left onto a small road that leads into the valley.
 (The road through Menima continues until it hits the Moa River at a landing called Kpandemei.)
 Our guides moved ahead of us, walking and riding their motorcycle.